-A Germany Airport Transit Visa is for travelers who need to land at one German airport in order to take another flight to their destination country.
+A Germany Transit Visa is for those who need to land at a German airport in order to get another flight to their destination country.
 A German Transit Visa enables its holder to switch their flight in Germany, to a non-Schengen country.

 Do I Need a Germany Airport Transit Visa?